angelw29/Project3-ClimSim-Fall2023-Group-7/doc/a_note_on_contributions.md

 Below is an example.
 If no contribution statement is provided, we will insert a default statement that goes "**All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement**. "

 ---
-Sample project README statement.

-Project xxx

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+Project 3 ClimSim - Machine Learning for Climate Modeling Group 7

+Team members: Angel Wang, Bessie Wang, Zan Li, Hannah Gao, Yichuan Lin

-Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%
+Summary: In this project, we developed a quickstart notebook for R users, setup data loader for  huggingface with specifying time range and subsampling scheme, and propose new models for future use.

-[Contribution Statement] AB, CD, EF and GH designed the study.
-AB and CD developed baseline classification model for evaluation.
-EF and GH explored feature engineering for improving the baseline model.
-AB, EF and GH discussed and designed the model evaluation protocol.
-CD carried out the computation for model evaluation.
-All team members contributed to the GitHub repository and prepared the presentation.
-All team members approve our work presented in our GitHub repository including this contribution statement.
+All team members contributed equally in all stages of this project.
+All team members approve our work presented in this GitHub repository including this contributions statement.

+- A quick start for R users: Yichuan Lin
+	-
+- Data Loader: Hannah Gao, Zan Li
+	-
+- Build ML models: Bessie Wang & Angel Wang
+	- both searched up for different models
+	- both contributes to building the model, and helped each other with debugging
+- all team members contributes to setting up the slide for presentation